Thomick/Ordinal-data-clustering/README.md

 dataset.plot_histograms()
 ```

-## Structure

-The repo is structured as follows:
-- `notebooks`: Contains the notebooks used for the experiments and analysis that are available in the report.
-- `src`: Contains the source code for the estimation algorithms and the clustering algorithms.
-    - `src/data_generator.py`: Contains the code for generating synthetic datasets.
-    - `src/clustering.py`: Contains the code for the estimation EM and AECM algorithms (in the univariate and the multivariate case) for both the BOS and the GOD distribution models.
-    - `src/dataset.py`: Contains the code for loading the datasets and analyzing the different methods on them for generating the results on the report.
-- `data`: Contains the datasets used for the experiments.
-- `report`: Contains the report for the project.

 ## Data and experiments
 The datasets used in the notebooks are located in the `data` folder.
 Here the datasets used for the experiments (licenses for the real-life datasets can be found below in the corresponding sections) can be separated in different categories.
 We detail the generation process and the way they were used for the experiments for Reproducibility purposes.